kbell152/Data-Science-Repo/README.md

 Data-Science-Repo
 =================

-Repository:for Coursera Data Science class
+Repository for Coursera Data Science class

 ##Common Git Commands:
 ###Add New and Changed files to the github index db